department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/dependents-education.md

 If you're the child of a Servicemember who died in the line of duty before August 1, 2011, you can use both DEA and the Fry Scholarship and get up to 81 months of education and training.

 ### How do I get these benefits?

-1. First, contact your school's certifying official to make sure your program is approved for VA benefits.
+First, contact your school's certifying official to make sure your program is approved for VA benefits.
+Then, you can:
-2. Apply online with VA Form 22-5490 (Application for Survivors’ and Dependents’ Educational Assistance).
-[Find out how to apply](/education/apply/).
+- Apply online with VA Form 22-5490 (Application for Survivors’ and Dependents’ Educational Assistance).
+[Find out how to apply](/education/apply/). **Or**,
-3. Apply by mail.
+- Apply by mail.
 You’ll need to fill out the Application for Survivors’ and Dependents’ Educational Assistance and mail it to the VA regional benefit office (RBO) located near your school. <br>
 [Download VA Form 22-5490](http://www.vba.va.gov/pubs/forms/vba-22-5490-are.pdf). <br>
 [Find an RBO](http://www.benefits.va.gov/benefits/offices.asp).